noirello/bonsai/docs/index.rst

-.. pyldap documentation master file, created by sphinx-quickstart on Sat Jan 18 21:30:25 2014.
+.. bonsai documentation master file, created by sphinx-quickstart on Sat Jan 18 21:30:25 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyLDAP's documentation
+Bonsai's documentation
 ======================

-PyLDAP is an LDAP module for Python 3, using OpenLDAP's libldap2 library on Linux, and the WinLDAP library on Microsoft Windows to handle communications with LDAP capable directory servers.
+Bonsai is an LDAP module for Python 3, using OpenLDAP's libldap2 library on Linux, and the WinLDAP library on Microsoft Windows to handle communications with LDAP capable directory servers.
 The module main goal is to give a simple way to use the LDAP protocol as pythonic as it can be.